jeremysb1/webserver/README.md

 I also got more practice on how to read documentation, leverage a framework (libary), and work through some annoying errors.

-The website itself is unimpressive, but has all the core pieces that can be made into something better.

-My next steps are to leverage a HTML template to improve the website.
+My next steps are to update the html, css, and javascript to turn this into a real website.